sandeepsipl/iOS-Helper-Classes/README.md

 # iOS-Helper-Classes
-iOSHelperClasses is a library that includes some helper and manager classes which provides some convenience methods.
+iOSHelperClasses is a library for iOS that includes many helper classes which provides some convenience methods which you need in almost every project.

-List of classes included:
+##How To Get Started

+It is very easy to use this library.
+You just need to clone the project and compile it for the iOS platform.
+It will generate the file libiOSHelperClasses.a, you need to include it in your project and import iOSHelperClass.h

+##List of Helper classes:

+1. NSData
+2. NSString
+3. NSMutableDictionary
+4. NSDate
+5. NSArray
+6. ApplicationManager
+7. InAppPurchaseManager
+8. LocationManager
+9. ValidationManager
+10. FilesManager

+##Methods

 1. NSData Helper